gnuarmeclipse/gnuarmeclipse.github.io-source/pages/openocd/overview.md

 Although it was designed with the GNU ARM Eclipse plug-ins in mind, it can easily be used with any other debugging environment, being fully compatible with the original distribution.

 Even more, the Windows version supports the same targets as the version distributed by Freddie Chopin.
-Similarly, the OS X and GNU/Linux versions support almost the same targets.
+Similarly, the macOS and GNU/Linux versions support almost the same targets.

 ## Download